mikko-tormala/react-redux-events/README.md

 registerListeners() {
   // Register the listener in the store this.store.dispatch(addEventListener('EVENT_TYPE', this.onEvent.bind(this)));
+  this.store.dispatch(addEventListener('EVENT_TYPE', this.onPriorityEvent.bind(this), 2));
 }

-onEvent(event) {
+// Both of these listeners will be called when an event with the type 'EVENT_TYPE' is dispatched onEvent(event) {
   console.log('Received event:');
   console.log('Event type:', event.type);
   console.log('Event payload:', event.payload);
   console.log('Event priority:', event.priority);
+}

+// Will be called first
+onPriorityEvent(event) {
+  console.log('Received priority event:');
+  console.log('Priority Event type:', event.type);
+  console.log('Priority Event payload:', event.payload);
+  console.log('EPriority vent priority:', event.priority);
 }
 ```